 Google Analytics, social media metrics, mailing data… there are many different ways our online actions obtain feedback from the public.
-In digital marketing, everything is measured and controlled but, to what extent it is possible not to get lost in so much data?
+In INNN, digital agency in Spain, konw that in digital marketing, everything is measured and controlled but, to what extent it is possible not to get lost in so much data?
 Furthermore, is this data used in the most valuable way?

 With the explosion of digital tools and channels, great quantity of data, which can be collected through the communication channels of any project, is now available for companies of all sizes.
 Knowing how to take advantage of this data has become a basic competence for professionals in charge of marketing, but it is also at risk of becoming a valueless effort.